hiiammalte/foodtruacker/README.md

     │   │   └── ...
     │   └── Exceptions                          # General domain and business logic exceptions ├── foodtruacker.EmailService
-    │   └── Services                            # Interface and corresponding service related to sending emails (not functional)
+    │   └── Services                            # Interface and corresponding service related to sending emails (dummy - writes output into logs)
     ├── foodtruacker.EventSourcingRepository
     │   ├── Client                              # Interface and corresponding service for reading and appending events from/to EventStoreDB
     │   ├── Configuration                       # POCO for database communication